-In this exercise, we learn the calculation of electron dynamics in a unit cell of crystalline silicon of a diamond structure.
-Calculation is done in a cubic unit cell that contains eight silicon atoms.
+In this exercise, we learn the calculation of electron dynamics in crystalline silicon.
+A cubic unit cell that contains eight silicon atoms is used in the calculation.
 This exercise should be carried out after finishing the ground state calculation that was explained in Exercise-4.
-A pulsed electric field that has cos^2 envelope shape is applied.
-The parameters that characterize the pulsed field such as magnitude, frequency, polarization, and carrier envelope phase are specified in the input file.